khashayaresh/Cost-Effectiveness-of-RSV-Vaccination/README.md

-# Cost-Effectiveness of RSV Vaccination in the U.S. Adults Aged 75–84
+# Cost-Effectiveness of RSV Vaccination in U.S. Adults Aged 75–84
 ### A Decision-Analytic and Machine Learning–Enhanced Modeling Study

 This repository contains a complete and reproducible cost-effectiveness analysis (CEA) of **respiratory syncytial virus (RSV) vaccination** in **U.S. adults aged 75–84 years**.
 The study combines a **Markov health economic model** with a **machine learning–based risk calibration component** to evaluate both the **clinical impact** and **economic value** of RSV vaccination from a **U.S. healthcare payer perspective**.